Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Model with jumps and main results

 \subsection{Super-hedging and price reduction}

+We first emphasize that it is impossible to obtain a \emph{non-trivial} perfect hedge with the presence of transaction costs even in constant volatility models.
+To cover completely the option return, the seller can take the \emph{buy-and-hold} strategy, but this makes the option price too expensive.
+Cvitani\'{c} and Karatzas \cite{Cvitanic} show that the \emph{buy-and-hold strategy} is the unique choice if one wishes to successfully replicate the option and $S_\zs{0}$ is the super-replication price under the presence of transaction costs.
+As proved in \cite{Nguyen}, a suitable choice of $\varrho$ can lead to super-replication in the limit.

-As proved in \cite{Nguyen}, a suitable choice of $\varrho$ can lead to super-replication. \begin{proposition} Let conditions $(\C_1)-(\C_2)$ hold and $\sigma$ be a twice continuously differentiable and bounded function.
+\begin{proposition} Let Conditions $(\C_1)-(\C_2)$ hold and $\sigma$ be a twice continuously differentiable and bounded function.
 Then there exists $\varrho_*>0$ such that $\lim_{n\to\infty} V^n_1\ge h(S_1)$ for any $\varrho \ge \varrho_*$.
-This property is true for both of Leland's strategy and L\'epinette's strategy. \end{proposition}

-From Black-Scholes's formula one observes that both strategy $\gamma^n_t$ and $\bar{\gamma}^n_t$ approach to the buy-and-hold one as $n\to\infty$.
-This means that option is now expensive from the buyer's point of view.
-In fact it is close to the buy and hold price $S_0$.
+This property is true for both Leland's strategy and L\'epinette's strategy. \end{proposition} The superhedging cost is too high from the buyer's point of view though it indeed gives the seller a successful hedge with probability one in the limit.
+More practically, one can ask how much initial capital can be reduced by accepting a shortfall probability in replication objective.
+From the Black-Scholes formula one observes that both strategies $\gamma^n_t$ and $\bar{\gamma}^n_t$ approach to the buy-and-hold one as $n\to\infty$.
 In \cite{Per,Nguyen} a simple method is suggested to lower the option price following the quantile hedging spirit.
 Let us adapt the main idea in these works for the present setting.
 Since $S_\zs{1^{-}}=S_\zs{1}$ almost surely, we define